simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/xRejaScBBcU?si=UVZegorOGzDUBo35" allowfullscreen></iframe>
 </div><br/>

-The display updates either automatically when the countdown bar across the bottom reaches the left hand corner, or manually whenever the "E" button the GFX Pack is pressed.
+The display updates either automatically when the countdown bar across the bottom reaches the left hand corner, or manually whenever the "E" button on the GFX Pack is pressed.

 Here's some examples of the script running at different times / for other regions to show off some of the different colours used: